AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video.md

    You can set the static size for the viewer by either declaring it for `.s7interactivevideoviewer` top-level CSS class in absolute units, or by using `stagesize` modifier.

-   You can put sizing in CSS directly on the HTML page, or in a custom viewer CSS file, which is then later assigned to a viewer preset record in AEM Assets - on-demand, or passed explicitly using `style` command.
+   You can put sizing in CSS directly on the HTML page.
+Or, you can put it in a custom viewer CSS file, which is then later assigned to a viewer preset record in AEM Assets - on-demand, or passed explicitly using `style` command.

    See [Customizing Interactive Video Viewer](../../c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/c-html5-aem-int-video-customizingviewer.md#concept-73a8546acdb444a387c49969ceca57d0) for more information about styling the viewer with CSS.